ttrk9/what-is-a-moving-avg/README.md

 # What is a moving average?

-This project explores mathematical ideas and the importance of moving averages using numpy and matplotlib.
+This project explores mathematical ideas and the importance of moving averages using numpy matplotlib, and yfinance.